 However, the U.S. Department of State will address respective institutions if the reasons include legal matters.
 The passport application process can be resumed only after the legal cases are cleared out.

 To address the errors, applicants must file an appeal to the Regional Passport Officer.
-It is also possible to file a grievance if you disagree with the reason for rejection.
+It is also possible to file a grievance if you disagree with the reasons for passport denial.
 In case of any questions, it is best to contact RPO directly.

 Eliminate the most common problem with passport applications by using PhotoAiD® to get perfect passport pictures.
 Snap passport photos yourself at home, comfortably and privately.